 - There are only three attributes for ESO: Stamina (which means physical strength), Magicka and Health.
 Everyone needs all three, but you only get a certain number of points to assign and you must decide how to divide them between the three.
 More of one means less of another; you cannot have maximum values in all three.
-Eventually you will need to specialize in either melee fighting (up close and personal causing physical damage with a sword or axe, using Stamina) or ranged fighting or healing (from a distance by casting spells using Magicka), and assign your attribute points accordingly as you earn them.
+Eventually you will need to specialize in either melee fighting (up close and personal causing physical damage with a sword or axe, using Stamina) or ranged fighting (from a distance by casting spells using Magicka), and assign your attribute points accordingly as you earn them.

 - Archery, as a skill, is different in ESO compared to Skyrim; it is significantly less powerful, and it is not stealthy.
 It can be a useful secondary skill to develop later, but it’s hard to survive early on using just archery.

 - When you create your character, you choose a Race and a Class.
 Although you can develop any character in any direction as you play, it can be helpful to select the Race – and especially the Class – that best complements the playing style you prefer.

 - ESO is not a competition (unless you plan to try PvP, choosing to compete against other players).
 Whatever choice you make is the right one for you.

 - Later on, if you change your mind you can change your character’s Race for a small fee; however your character is permanently locked into the Class you select now.
 The only way to change Class is to start a new character.
 So give some thought to this.

 - I wish I had understood, when I started, a few things about Class.
 Each Class is gifted with a unique set of skills accessible only by that Class.
 Although I think that they tried to make them equally powerful, they are not.
 When considering which Class to select, consider these points: